Get all the latest data for Ethiopia

 Which tourist areas in Ethiopia are becoming oversaturated with short-term rentals?

-The areas in Ethiopia becoming oversaturated with short-term rentals are non-prime pockets marketed as "Bole" but located far from the Old Airport core, generic mid-grade buildings in Kazanchis, and newer condo clusters where many owners copy identical Airbnb strategies.
+In early 2026, the areas in Addis Ababa showing signs of short-term rental oversaturation are non-prime pockets marketed as "Bole" but located far from the actual Old Airport/Medhanealem core, generic mid-grade buildings in Kazanchis, and some newer apartment clusters around CMC that have copied the Airbnb strategy without a clear demand driver.

 Which Areas in Ethiopia Are Best for Long-Term Rentals?